 Restore the original presentation

-To restore the original presentation, repeat the procedure, changing the file extension from .zip to .pptx.
+To restore the original presentation, repeat steps 1 and 2 in the procedure above, this time changing the file extension from .zip to .pptx.